Sunday 6 October 2024

 A love of superiority

-Firstly, one has to understand that Jehovah's Witnesses actually believe that they are not representatives of Jesus but rather are representatives of one superior to Jesus, as they see it.
+Firstly, one has to understand that Jehovah's Witnesses actually believe that they aren't representatives of Jesus at all, but rather are representatives of one superior to Jesus, as they see it.
+(Again, by a representative, I mean one who does what he does for Jesus.)
+(Although, as said, no movement is 100% consistent, so don't be surprised if some JWs say they represent both.)

-They believe that, in their hierarchy, they represent a higher position by proxy, whereas Jesus represents a lower position, They literally describe Jesus as "inferior."
+If follows that that, in their cosmic hierarchy, they would represent a higher position, by proxy.
+Whereas Jesus represents a lower position.
+They literally describe Jesus as "inferior."

 That is, they think they represent someone superior (Jehovah).
 (Jehovah "superior," Jesus "inferior."
 That's their mantra.)

-It's as though they think that their Michael-Jesus is on one side of the equation whilst they are on the better side of the equation.
+It's as though they think that their Jesus (also known to them as 'Michael') is down there on one side of the equation, whilst they are up there on the better side of the equation.

-It may well make them insensitive to how shocking it sounds to orthodox Christians.
-But when the Jehovah's Witnesses relegate Jesus to being an angel (archangel) and "inferior," all of this is going on in the minds of their organisation.
+It may well make them insensitive to how shocking it sounds to orthodox Christians to describe Jesus as "inferior."
+But when the Jehovah's Witnesses relegate Jesus to being an angel ("archangel Michael") and "inferior," all of this is going on in the minds of their organisation.
 However, ordinary JW members have probably never felt free to do the kind of analysis I have done in some of my posts.

 De-centring Jesus out of ritual life